Skip to content

 Snug Cove harbour full of boats in Bowen Island British Columbia

-Located in the beautiful Howe Sound just a short ferry ride from Vancouver’s Horseshoe Bay Terminal; Snug Cove, Bowen Island is a great place to go for a day trip (or longer).
-It is a very popular hiking destination, with several of the hikes starting right from where you get off the ferry in Snug Cove, one of the many reasons you don’t necessarily need to take a vehicle.
+Located in the beautiful Howe Sound, it is just a short ferry ride from Vancouver’s Horseshoe Bay Terminal, it is a very popular hiking destination, with several of the hikes starting right from where you get off the ferry in Snug Cove, one of the many reasons you don’t necessarily need to take a vehicle.

 View of the ocean, and snow topped mountains of mainland BC from a Snug Cove Bowen Island beach